FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-4-30-How-Safe-Is-My-Password?.md

 * Given a hash, it should be computationally difficult to decipher the original data.
 Remember, hashes are one way functions.
 There is no "dehash" method.
 * Given a hash, it should be hard to find a different input with the same resulting hash.
 Hashing is unique in the fact that adding or subtracting even one 1 byte of data from the input can dramatically change the entire hash string output.

 This is drastically different from encryption algortihms, which are **two-way functions**(encrypt and decrypt).
 Having encryption literally means the data can be decrypted.
 We don't want this for our password.
-We want to keep the password in form that cannot be reversed in any way.
+We want to keep the password in a form that cannot be reversed in any way.

 ### Password: BruteForce/DictionaryAttack45@@@